ceph/ceph/doc/start/quick-cephfs.rst

 =====================

-To use the :term:`Ceph FS` Quick Start guide, you must have executed the procedures in the `Ceph Deploy Quick Start`_ guide first.
+To use the :term:`Ceph FS` Quick Start guide, you must have executed the procedures in the `Storage Cluster Quick Start`_ guide first.
 Execute this quick start on the Admin Host.

 Prerequisites